Rules and Regulations

 The recommended entry level for all vocalists is Grade 7 and it is expected that pieces will reflect this minimum standard.
 The Organisers have decided that vocalists must perform repertoire from a variety of genres within the initial rounds of the competition.
 The three genres they will showcase are:

-Round One: An Aria or an Art Song in any language (Maximum 6 minutes)
+Round One: An Aria from an Opera/Oratorio or an Art Song in any language (Maximum 6 minutes)

-Semi Final: Musical Theatre – Operetta accepted but not Opera (Maximum 7 minutes)
+Semi Final: Musical Theatre – Operetta Repertoire accepted but not Opera (Maximum 7 minutes)

 The Organisers advise that any performance may be terminated if it runs any longer than 7 minutes.